catalanomircosav/BlitEngine/README.md

 # Introduction
-BlitEngine is a simple modular 2D Game Engine developed in C++ with OpenGL and an GLFW.
+BlitEngine is a simple modular 2D Game Engine developed in C++ with OpenGL and GLFW.
 This documentation explains how to set up the development environment and build the project.
 ## Project Structure
 ```
   BlitEngine/